Digitally controlled

 Some of you might want to add a low-pass filter at the output.

-I have not added any extra low pass filter in my construction because I don't think it is needed.
+I have not added any extra low pass filter in my construction because I don't

-You can easy find several homepages about low pass filter and how to build them.
+You can easy find several homepages about low pass filter and how to build

 I will not go future into this subject.